polito-inginf/PolitoGroupHelp_bot/README.md

 *No features yet... add some by creating a new branch and a pull request*

 ## Software architechture
-This bot is divided into microservices, that communicate with each other via RPC
+This bot is divided into microservices, that communicate with each other via gRPC.
+Each one should be launched by the relative main.go file inside the folder entrypoints

 Each folder in the main directory corresponds to a microservice, which are the following: